Trapped (Jimmy Cliff song): Cliff original

-In any case, in this original arrangement for Cliff, the lyric is set against an up-tempo, perky reggae beat with organ, horns, and backing vocals.
+In any case, in this original arrangement for Cliff, the lyrics are set against an up-tempo, perky reggae beat with organ, horns, and backing vocals.

 The Cliff single did not attract much notice at the time and the song fell into obscurity.
 As Cliff later stated, "The single came out on the bottom of the British charts and fell out again. ...
 It wasn't put out on an album at all."
-In fact, it did not place at all on the UK Singles Chart's top 100.
+In fact, it did not place at all on the UK Singles Chart.

 "Trapped" was subsequently included on Cliff's mid-1970s compilation album Goodbye Yesterday but that record, too, soon became hard to find.
 The compilation version may have been edited to have a slightly shorter running time of 3:25.

 Bruce Springsteen version

 While on the European leg of The River Tour in Spring 1981, Springsteen purchased a cassette tape of Jimmy Cliff music in Amsterdam Airport Schiphol.
 He discovered "Trapped" on it and decided to incorporate it into his act, making an arrangement for the E Street Band that replaced the reggae rhythm with a straight rock one.
 He additionally substantially recast it as a slower, dirge-like piece framed by Roy Bittan's synthesizer punctuated by arena-style choruses.

 Springsteen's take on the song was first performed on 29 May 1981, during the opening night of a six-show run at Wembley Arena in London; this was a crucial show for Springsteen in getting past his uncertain past in London dating to the Born to Run tours, and biographer Marsh has termed Springsteen's inclusion of an unknown song in such a show a mark of his artistic fortitude.
 "Trapped" remained in the set list during Springsteen's homecoming leg in the U.S. later in 1981.

 "Trapped" remained in Springsteen's repertoire during the 1984–85 Born in the U.S.A.
 Tour.
 One such performance was at Meadowlands Arena in New Jersey on 6 August 1984, which was recorded and later released in April 1985 as one of the previously unreleased selections incorporated on the superstar charity recording for famine relief efforts in Ethiopia, the album We Are the World.
-The album became a chart-topper and sold several million copies, and this "Trapped" gained considerable airplay, the most of any of the tracks on the album other than the title song.
+The album became a chart-topper and sold several million copies, and thus "Trapped" gained considerable airplay, the most of any of the tracks on the album other than the title song.
 Among Springsteen audiences it became a favorite during later performances on the Born in the U.S.A.
 Tour and, with its Springsteen-like themes of both troubles and hope, has often been considered one of the show's anthems.
 Though Springsteen's rock version was not released as a single, it peaked at number one on the Billboard Top Rock Tracks chart.